mattia-donato/BrightEyes-TTM-docs/docs/source/USB3.md

 - [Cypress SuperSpeed Explorer kit](https://www.cypress.com/documentation/development-kitsboards/cyusb3kit-003-ez-usb-fx3-superspeed-explorer-kit)
 - [FMC adapter card](https://www.cypress.com/documentation/development-kitsboards/cyusb3acc-005-fmc-interconnect-board-ez-usb-fx3-superspeed)

+#### Firmware

 The Cypress SuperSpeed Explorer kit main board has to be programmed, to work with TTM FPGA firmware, with the SF_streamIN, which is part of the Cypress Application Note "AN65974 - Designing with the EZ-USB™ FX3".
-The file AN65974.zip which contains the firmware SF_streamIN.img can be downloaded from this [link](https://www.cypress.com/documentation/application-notes/an65974-designing-ez-usb-fx3-slave-fifo-interface).
+The file AN65974.zip which contains the **firmware SF_streamIN.img can be downloaded from this** [link](https://www.cypress.com/documentation/application-notes/an65974-designing-ez-usb-fx3-slave-fifo-interface).
 This allow for the acquired data to be trasmitted to a host-PC.

 :::{figure} img/FX3_Cypress.PNG
 :align: center